scverse/scvi-tools/docs/developer/maintenance.md

     @meeseeksdev backport to MAJOR.MINOR.x
     ```

     where `MAJOR.MINOR.x` is an existing release branch.
-This comment can be added _after_ the PR
+This comment must be added _after_ the PR
     is merged.

-Once the bot is triggered, it will create a new pull request in the specified release branch with
+Once the bot is triggered, it will create a new pull request into the specified release branch with
 the changes from the original pull request.
 This will be done from a fork of the repository, so it
 must be approved and merged by a maintainer.